-Stacey, Griffin and Shaw looked to the 'pragmatism of G. H. Mead (1934, 1938) and the process sociology of Norbert Elias (2000, 2001)' (Mowles, 2017) to explain their experience of trying to get things done with others in organisational settings.
-This point is worth reiterating and keeping in mind: Stacey, Griffin and Shaw were interested in understanding what they and the researcher-practitioners they worked with were experiencing in the everyday politics of life in organisations.
-They concluded that while CAS are, and continue to be, a useful source domain from which useful analogies can be drawn in order to make sense of what might be happening in work (and other) settings, these models are not directly attributable to organisations.
-Organisations are not CAS.
+Stacey, Griffin, and Shaw draw on the 'pragmatism of G. H. Mead (1934, 1938) and the process sociology of Norbert Elias (2000, 2001)' (Mowles, 2017) to explain their experience of trying to get things done with others in organisational settings.
+This revelation re the limitations of CAS to explain human interaction is worth reiterating because many so-called complexity perspectives, stop short of this.
+Dennis Tourish puts this well when he argues: